OmDRetro/SCFW-Modular/README.md

-#  SCFW: Bleeding-edge modular kernel branch
+#  SCFW-Modular: A modular kernel with extra features

-This branch is primarily for those who'd like to test out/play with new revisions of the kernel that have yet to be pushed to the main branch.
+This is a experimentation repository before contributing to the main SCFW project.

 ## Installation
 1 - Download the current release and copy the scfw folder to the root of your SD card.